Finals are over. The papers are turned in, tests taken, presentations… presented. It’s done. And my week of hellishness is done as well.

 Once I have the sizing sorted, I click “Design!” and it opens the design.
 Along the sidebar, you’ll see “Search”, “Layouts”, “Elements”, “Text”, “Background”, and “Uploads”.
 Ever since I first started learning how to make a product collage using Canva, I’ve kept my designs simple.
 As such, I have solely used “Elements”, “Text”, and “Uploads” when creating my collages.

-As my blog is predominately written in Lato and Playfair, those are the two fonts I use on all of my collages.
+I tend to use the same fonts on Canva as I do on the blog.
 Occasionally, I’ll use a cursive font for effect, but that’s fairly rare.
-I like to title my collage somewhere in the middle of the collage, using Playfair Small Caps in size 21.
-Then, later, once all of the imagery is imported, I add numbers to each product on the collage using Lato in size 12.
+I like to title my collage somewhere in the middle of the collage, in a font that matches my blog post headings.
+Then, later, once all of the imagery is imported, I add numbers to each product on the collage an accent font.

 The Fun Part: Adding the Products